ilias404/ISO-27001-Aligned-AI-SOC/README.md

 ```

 ### 6.5 Alert Routing Configuration
-To route events out of the Wazuh engine directly into the automated SOAR pipeline, edit `/var/ossec/etc/ossec.conf` and add a new integration block:
+To route events out of the Wazuh engine directly into the automated SOAR pipeline, edit `/var/ossec/etc/ossec.conf` (Wazuh OVA) and add a new integration block:
 ```xml
   <integration>
     <name>shuffle</name>